 A building permit must comply with the relevant local development plan and the requirements of the Building Ordinance of the Federal State.
 However, the building authority has certain discretion to grant partial relief (Befreiungen) from the restrictions set out under the plan and the code.
 If no land use plan applies, whether a building is allowed depends on whether it will comply with the existing neighbourhood.
 Common practice and a broad range of case law allow a fair evaluation of this criteria.

-Planning law consists of federal, state and local law.
-In particular, the:
+Planning law consists of federal, state and local law, including the:

-- Federal Building Act, as amended on 23 September 2004 (Baugesetzbuch) sets out how plots of land are prepared by zoning and planning for construction. - Building Ordinances of the Federal States (Bauordnungen der Laender) define, among others, permission procedures and technical, safety and fire protection requirements.
+- Federal Building Act, as amended on 23 September 2004 (Baugesetzbuch), which sets out how plots of land are prepared by zoning and planning for construction. - Building Ordinances of the Federal States (Bauordnungen der Laender), which defines, among others, permission procedures and technical, safety and fire protection requirements. - Land use plan produced by the local authority, to define territory, including industrial, commercial and residential areas.